 In other words, what does it feel like?
 “Patients sometimes say to me, ‘What do you mean?
 It's just a pain, doc.’
 Well, is it like an elephant stepping on your chest, a fire in your chest, someone stabbing you with an ice pick, or what?
 I want to stay open-ended as long as possible, so [I usually say] ‘Just tell me what it feels like,’” said Ely.

 What is the "quantity" of the symptom?

-For example, how bad is it on a scale of one to 10?
+For example, how much is the symptom affecting your daily activities?
+How would you rate it on a scale of one to 10?